 Table 19 provides additional information about the maximum AbsMax (first column of Table 18).
 This aggregated metric can be tracked to a certain measurement room, noise type, frequency band and ear channel.
 For ES202, the pub noise causes the maximum value at 50 Hz and right ear.
 For TS103-4.0/-4.1/8.0, the right ear is affected as well, but here the car noise shows the largest deviations, commonly at 5 kHz.
 The same observation can be made for TS103-HS, but at 10 kHz.

+An additional representation of the results is depicted in Figure 98.
+Here the number of spectral differences are counted, which pass the equalization requirement of +/- 3 dB.
+With eight noise types and two channels (left and right ear), 16 pass/fail checks are evaluated for each per noise field simulation.

+The noise field simulation ES202 provides some contrary results: room #3 and #4 provide 10-11 passes, but also one room with only one pass (#6) and even two rooms (#2 and #5) with no pass at all.

+With the binaural equalizations according to TS 103 224, the number of passes increases clearly.
+At least 10 out of 16 checks pass for all rooms.
+For Room#3, the configurations TS103-4.1 and TS103-8.0 pass all possible 16 checks.

+Even though the noise field simulation TS103-HS was not equalized at the ear microphones, at least three (rooms #2 and #4) and for some cases between six and nine (rooms #1, #3, #5 and #6) passes can be noticed.